10 Unique Camping Tent Types

 Having the Right Car:

-Depending on the type of car you have, a rooftop tent might not be for you.
+Depending on your car type, a rooftop tent might not suit you.

 Most rooftop tents require a sturdy car with roof racks for easy assembly and attachment.
 Without roof racks, you will need specialized rooftop tents that attach well to flat roofs.

-Furthermore, most car roofs will have a weight limit.
-Rooftop tents can weigh 100lbs or even more.
-Add your own weight or the weight of a dog or partner camping with you, and you’ll find that the numbers start to add up quickly.
+Furthermore, most car roofs have a weight limit.
+Rooftop tents can weigh 100 lbs or even more.
+Add your weight or the weight of a dog or partner camping with you, and the numbers start to add up quickly.

-In that case, you’ll want a car that lets you hold a lot of weight, or invest in roof racks that distribute weight properly to prevent dents or damage.
+In that case, you’ll want a car that can hold a lot of weight or invest in roof racks that distribute weight properly to prevent dents or damage.

 The Cost:

-Most rooftop tents are quite pricey.
-Most cost about 0+ before shipping and accessories.
+Most rooftop tents are pretty pricey.
+Most cost about 1,500+ before shipping and accessories.

-However, Thule rooftop tents are are a great investment.
+However, Thule rooftop tents are an excellent investment.
 They are high-quality and can last you years once you buy one.

-That’s why only the more serious campers buy rooftop tents to take literally everywhere they drive.
+That’s why only the more serious campers buy rooftop tents to take everywhere they drive.

 4. Canvas/Bell Tents